willroberts/rpg/readme.md

 	- [ ] Enemies advance one step toward the player when spotted
 	-	[ ] Enemies have limited decision making and may flee
 - [ ] Fog of War
+- [ ] Fix tile rendering bug
+- [ ] Make HUD look better
+- [ ] Make HUD not part of the moveable surface
+- [ ] Reduce the scale of tiles, add more of them

 ### IV.
 Increased Depth